William Pinkney Turner: Are John & Hannah Turner your parents? Post 2

 Georgia Baptist Orphanage Relinquish form: May 11, 1917

 This is a partial copy of a page from their admissions to the Georgia Baptist Orphanage – Relinquish form of May 11th, 1917.
 Frank’s wife, Carrie Turner, had just died of pneumonia on April 20, 1917.
-Sad that he could not support his children after the wife’s death and had to relinquish them in order for them to have care.
+Sad that he could not support his children after the wife’s death and had to relinquish them in order for them to be cared for.

 This orphanage began in only a ten-room house in 1872, located just 2 1/2 miles from Atlanta.
 This home began to help children and families in need, as such the case with Francis Marion Turner.
 His wife and died and he was destitute… I’m sure it was a sad day for him and those children, when he walked out… leaving his only family of four children in the care of the orphanage.

 Ulysses Grant was president at this time and there were only 37 states in the United States.
 Our nation was not only still in turmoil, but changes were happening.
 It was the women at the Second Baptist Church of Atlanta who saw that need and first began this home in 1872 for destitute and helpless children who were left orphaned by the Civil War.